Class number problem: Real quadratic fields

 The contrasting case of real quadratic fields is very different, and much less is known.
-That is because what enters the analytic formula for the class number is not h, the class number, on its own — but h log ε, where ε is a fundamental unit.
+That is because what enters the analytic formula for the class number is not $h$, the class number, on its own—but $h\log \varepsilon$, where $\varepsilon$ is a fundamental unit.
 This extra factor is hard to control.
 It may well be the case that class number 1 for real quadratic fields occurs infinitely often.

 The Cohen–Lenstra heuristics are a set of more precise conjectures about the structure of class groups of quadratic fields.
-For real fields they predict that about 75.45% of the fields obtained by adjoining the square root of a prime will have class number 1, a result that agrees with computations.
+For real fields, they predict that about 75.45% of the fields obtained by adjoining the square root of a prime will have class number 1, a result that agrees with computations.